radiantlogic-v8/documentation-new/documentation/context-builder-guide/concepts-and-utilities.md

 5. Click Choose and select the virtual view (dvx file) that contains the secondary object(s) you want to join with.
 Click OK and then click Next.

 6. The primary object join attribute is the one you want to base the join on.
-Select the attribute from the drop-down list, or click the Edit button to compute your own attribute to base the join on.
+Select the attribute from the drop-down list, or click Edit to compute your own attribute to base the join on.
 Please see [Computed Attributes](#computed-attributes) for more information on how to configure a computed attribute.

 7. The secondary object join attribute is the attribute from the object you are joining with that matches the primary source join attribute.
 Click Set to navigate to the location in the virtual view that contains the objects you want to join with and select the corresponding attribute.
 Click **OK** and then click **Next**.